MAHIMAKRITI/hugo-blog/content/posts/fourth.md

 <br>
 ![Summary of ratings of each season](/images/friends1.png "Summary of ratings of each season") Season 4 had one of the lowest rated epsiodes while the last episode of the show had the highest rating.<br>
-I also wanted to look into who wrote the episodes and see if there were any particular writers who did the most episodes.
+I also wanted to look into who directed the episodes and see if there were any particular directors who did the most episodes.

 Kevin Bright and Gary Holvorson each directed fifty-four episodes each while David Schwimmer(Ross) also put on his director hat on and directed ten episodes.
 ![Which director directed the most episodes?](/images/friends2.png "Directors of each episode")

-As I was interested to see what names appeared most in the episode titles, so I made a wordcloud of hhe episode titles.
+As I was interested to see what names appeared most in the episode titles, so I made a wordcloud of the episode titles.
 The name of the titular characters do seem to be equally used except Rachel's name which seems a bit more pronounced than the others.
 ![wordcloud of the episode titles](/images/friends3.png)